-Choosing the best keywords: new Keyword Difficulty & Keyword Positioning Map tools
+Find the best keywords for your ASO strategy: new Keyword Difficulty & Keyword Positioning Map tools

 Table of Content:

 Correct selection of the right keywords leads to a multifold increase in an app's visibility and downloads.
 But keywords don't always work the way we expect them to.
 For example, if we pick a search query that's too difficult or competitive, we'll get crushed by bigger competitors.
 In a best-case scenario, we'll squeeze into the top 100 apps and won't get any coveted downloads.
 On the other hand, if we stick to a less competitive search query, it may not be popular enough to yield results.
 If users don't use this search query when searching for an app, there won't be any downloads.